 Military historians now believe that the British strategy was fundamentally flawed.
 Under a series of unimpressive commanders the British fought a series of uncoordinated campaigns.
 They were fighting a European style war in a vast territory.
 British troops, the German mercenaries and American loyalists won nearly every battle they fought but once the British left an area it reverted to American control.

-By 1780 the main battleground of the revolutionary war had shifted to the South.
+In 1779 the main battleground of the revolutionary war shifted to the South.
 From the British point of view the southern colonies were much more important than the northern ones because they produced valuable crops such as tobacco and indigo.
-In May 1780 the British captured Charleston in South Carolina, and at the battle of Camden in August 1780 General Charles Cornwallis defeated a Patriot army.
+In January 1779 they captured Savannah and Augusta and threatened South Carolina.
+In May 1780 they captured Charleston in South Carolina, and at the battle of Camden in August 1780 General Charles Cornwallis defeated a Patriot army.
 But they were unable to control Carolina and in the brutal fighting in the Carolina backcountry civilians were tortured and massacred.

 YorktownIn the spring of 1781 Cornwallis marched to Yorktown, Virginia, to await reinforcements and supplies.
 Instead, by August the British found they were trapped between Washington’s Continental army, French forces under the Comte de Rochambeau and the Marquis de Lafayette, and the French fleet under the Comte de Grasse.